Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Experiments

-\textbf{Full-body Avatars.} Full-body avatars including TotalSelfScan \cite{dong2022totalselfscan}, X-Avatar \cite{shen2023xavatar} and AvatarReX \cite{zheng2023avatarrex} can realize expressive control of the body, hands and face.
+Full-body avatars including TotalSelfScan \cite{dong2022totalselfscan}, X-Avatar \cite{shen2023xavatar} and AvatarReX \cite{zheng2023avatarrex} can realize expressive control of the body, hands and face.
 TotalSelfScan reconstructs full-body avatars from monocular self-rotation videos, and only displays animations that appear very rigid.
 X-Avatar requires 3D human scans under different poses as input for creating avatars.
 AvatarReX is the most relevant work with our method, i.e., creating avatars from multi-view videos.
-Since AvatarReX does not release the data and code, we request the dataset and results from the authors for comparison.
 Fig.~\ref{fig: comparison full-body} shows the comparison with AvatarReX on both training and novel poses.
 Fig.~\ref{fig: comparison full-body} (a) demonstrates that our method can reconstruct more faithful and vivid details compared with AvatarReX.
 Although AvatarReX introduces local feature patches to encode more details, it remains constrained by the representation ability of the conditional NeRF MLPs.
 Fig.~\ref{fig: comparison full-body} (b) shows that given a novel pose, our method not only generates more realistic details but also produces more reasonable non-rigid deformation, particularly for long dresses, in comparison with AvatarReX.
 This is attributed to the ability of our method to learn pose-dependent deformations on a character-specific template that has already modeled the basic shape of the wearing garments.
 In contrast, AvatarReX learns sparse node translations on the naked SMPL model, resulting in artifacts for long dresses.
-Tab.~\ref{tab: comparison full-body} reports the quantitative comparison on training pose reconstruction as ground-truth images are only available for training poses.
+Tab.~\ref{tab: comparison full-body} reports the quantitative comparison on training pose reconstruction.
 Our method also outperforms AvatarReX on the reconstruction accuracy.

-\textbf{Animation Speed.} We additionally compare our method with other works on the animation speed in Tab.~\ref{tab: comparison speed}.
-Benefiting from the efficient 3D Gaussian splatting \cite{kerbl2023gaussian}, our method can realize fast inference for animation.

-\textbf{Conclusion.} Overall, benefiting from the powerful 2D CNNs and explicit 3D Gaussian splatting, our method, Animatable Gaussians, achieves lifelike avatar modeling with more \textit{dynamic}, \textit{realistic} and \textit{generalized} appearances in comparison to state-of-the-art approaches.
+The numerical results are evaluated on the first 500 frames and the ``22010710'' camera view in the ``avatarrex\_zzr'' sequence from AvatarReX dataset.